Numerai Benchmark Models: The Bar You Need to Clear

 How does benchmark_blender stack up against the field median on raw MMC?

-Both lines sit mostly in negative territory — field-wide MMC has been running between about -0.02 and +0.01 over this window.
+Both lines spend substantial time below zero in this window, though benchmark_blender briefly rises above the field median during the middle stretch.
+Field-wide MMC has been running between about -0.02 and +0.01 over this window.
 Benchmark and median track each other closely because both are exposed to the same data and market regime.
 Green bands mark rounds where the benchmark beat the median; red bands mark underperformance.
 Neither wins consistently, though the benchmark has skewed below the median in the most recent rounds.

-The tight coupling is expected: the benchmark trains on the same features everyone has, processed with standard methods.
-It captures common signal without adding proprietary insight.
+The tight coupling is expected.
+The benchmark trains on the same features everyone has, processed with standard methods, so it captures common signal without adding proprietary insight.

 Can You Beat It?